froala/wysiwyg-cake2/README.md

 	git submodule add git://github.com/froala/wysiwyg-cake.git Plugin/Froala

-Alternatively, you can download an archive from the [master branch on Github](https://github.com/froala/wysiwyg-cake/archive/master.zip) and extract the contents to `Plugin/Froala`. add
+Alternatively, you can download an archive from the [master branch on Github](https://github.com/froala/wysiwyg-cake/archive/master.zip) and extract the contents to `Plugin/Froala`.

+Add:

          "froala/wysiwyg-cake2": "^2.9"

-to the require section of your composer.json file. or use [composer](https://getcomposer.org/download/) cmd-php ./composer.phar require froala/wysiwyg-cake2 Then move the FroalaEditor folder from /Plugins to app/Plugin and rename it to Froala. or directly clone the folder from git repository to app/Plugin.
+to the require section of your composer.json file.

+or use [composer](https://getcomposer.org/download/)

+cmd-php ./composer.phar require froala/wysiwyg-cake2

+Then move the FroalaEditor folder from /Plugins to app/Plugin and rename it to Froala,or directly clone the folder from git repository to app/Plugin.

 ## Usage
 The Froala helper is basically just a convenience helper that allows you to use php and CakePHP conventions to generate the configuration for Froala and as an extra it allows you to load configs.